-According to park ranger Jodi French-Burr, the following four locations are must-see destinations whether you're visiting the park for an afternoon, a weekend, or a full week.
+According to park ranger Jodi French-Burr, the following four must-see destinations are worth visiting whether for an afternoon, a weekend, or a full week.

-"I’d say the top four hot spots to visit are the Canyon Rim Visitor Center, the Thurmond historic district, Grandview, and Sandstone Falls," says French-Burr.
+"I’d say the top four hot spots to visit are Grandview, Sandstone Falls, the Thurmond Historic District, and the Canyon Rim Visitor Center," says French-Burr.

 "For deeper park dives, people need to have the right vehicle to handle often smaller and thinner roads—even though I put Thurmond on that top three list with its smaller road—and be physically able to do things like hike or boat."